Hot products, big profits

 A man sitting in a kitchen and drinking coffee while using a laptop.

-Below are practical ways online sellers use data to identify trending products and filter out hype.
+Here are some practical ways online sellers can use data to identify trending products with real profit potential.

 1. Use Google Trends data and other tools to discover search interest